 - Be sure to check out streets such as Ninen-zaka Street and Sannen Zaka Street for old traditional wooden houses.

-- We had lunch in this area, which we found fairly expensive to anywhere else in Kyoto – but I guess that’s because there are a lot of tourists around here.
+- We had lunch in this area, which we found fairly expensive compared to anywhere else in Kyoto – but I guess that’s because there are a lot of tourists around here.